 We can accept TV complaints only when the facts leading up to the complaint occurred on or after September 1, 2017.

-The CRTC Television Service Provider Code (TVSP Code) is administered by CCTS.
+The CRTC Television Service Provider Code (TVSP Code) is administered by the CCTS.
 Highlights include requirements for TV service providers to:

 - provide customers with their written agreement and related documents in plain language